siddhartha0/vritTech/README.md

-After cloning this repo, run the following command:
+After cloning this repo, run the following command

 npm i to install all the packages, from the root folder only: